Blazorade/Blazorade-Mermaid/Blazorade.Mermaid/readme.md

 ## Version Highlights

+## v1.0.0-beta.3

+- Prefixed the generated ID for the `MermaidDiagram` component with the character `m` to ensure that it never starts with a digit. `id` attributes for HTML elements **MUST** start with a letter, not a digit.

 ### v1.0.0-beta.2

 - Added support for updating the diagram after it has been rendered the first time.